How much physical activity are you doing each week?

 Only 18.6% met the strength training guidelines…

-This begs the question…”are we becoming less active and chronically underloaded as a species?”
+This begs the question…“are we becoming less active and chronically underloaded as a nation?”

-Now if exercise IS medicine, what then for those of you who have little inclination nor the time for physical activity or to workout in the gym?
+What should you do if you have little inclination nor the time for physical activity or to workout in the gym?

 While I strongly recommend everybody should be doing some form of strength training, specifically barbell training, I do see patients from time to time who have never lifted anything heavy in their lives nor want to.